Pop Evil: Lipstick on the Mirror (2008–2009)

 Pop Evil's debut studio album, Lipstick on the Mirror, was released August 12, 2008, and featured radio favorites "Hero", "Somebody Like You", "100 in a 55", and "Stepping Stone".
 The album was released on Pazzo Music through a Universal Music Group subsidiary, Fontana Distribution.
 The band offered a free, special edition of the album to their devoted local fans at a concert at The Intersection in Grand Rapids, Michigan, on May 29, 2008.

-The band worked with producer Al Sutton (Kid Rock) from Rustbelt Studios in Royal Oak, Michigan and Chuck Alkazian of Pearl Sound in Canton, Michigan on Lipstick on the Mirror.
+The band worked with producer Al Sutton (Kid Rock) at Rustbelt Studios in Royal Oak, Michigan, and Chuck Alkazian at Pearl Sound in Canton, Michigan, for Lipstick on the Mirror.

 In April 2008, Pop Evil released their first national radio single "Hero", which peaked inside the top 25 at Active Rock radio.

 In November 2008, Pop Evil released "100 in a 55" to rock radio.

-On March 6, 2009, the band announced at a live show in Cedar Rapids, Iowa that they had signed with Universal Records, and shortly after, the band went into Mackinaw Harvest Music Studios to remix and remaster "Lipstick on the Mirror" and an acoustic version of "100 in a 55" produced by Michael Crittenden (Drew Nelson, Kimber Cleveland).
+On March 6, 2009, the band announced at a live show in Cedar Rapids, Iowa, that they had signed with Universal Records, and shortly after, the band went into Mackinaw Harvest Music Studios to remix and remaster Lipstick on the Mirror and an acoustic version of "100 in a 55" produced by Michael Crittenden (Drew Nelson, Kimber Cleveland).

-In April 2009, Pop Evil inked a deal with Cherry Lane Publishing.
+In April 2009, Pop Evil signed a deal with Cherry Lane Publishing.

-In May 2009, the band released the remixed/remastered "Lipstick on the Mirror" through Universal Republic Records.
+In May 2009, the band released the remixed/remastered Lipstick on the Mirror through Universal Republic Records.
 The Republic release was Engineered/Produced/Mixed by Chuck Alkazian and mastered by Chris Bellman of Bernie Grundman Mastering.
 The single "100 in a 55" peaked on the Active Rock charts at No. 8 making it one of the longest standing singles at Active Rock in 2009.
 The song was on the chart for 30 weeks.
 A "Pop Edit" version of "100 in a 55" was also released to mainstream/Top 40 radio.
 The vocals are mixed louder in this version, and the guitars and drums are less intense.

 In July and August 2009, along with Whitesnake, Pop Evil supported Judas Priest on the British Steel 30th Anniversary North American tour.

-In July 2009 the band gave the fans the chance to pick their next single.
+In July 2009, the band gave the fans the chance to pick their next single.
 After the voting had concluded, "Breathe" was announced as the new single.
 The single peaked at No. 29 on the Active Rock charts.